A Gem Among Diamond Sites

 In 1906, John Huddleston, the local farmer who owned this property then, found the first diamonds near Murfreesboro, Arkansas, and started the diamond mining rush.
 According to the history of Crater of Diamonds State Park, after a series of ill-fated diamond mining ventures, followed by tourist attractions, the diamond mine site became an Arkansas state park in 1972.

-Within the park boundary, many remnants of old mining ventures remain, including the Mine Shaft Building, the Guard House, mining plant foundations, old mining equipment and smaller artifacts.
+Many remnants of old mining ventures remain within the park boundary, including the Mine Shaft Building, the Guard House, mining plant foundations, old mining equipment and smaller artifacts.
 Nowhere else is North American diamond mining history as evident or as well preserved as here.

 Along with the diamond search area, the park has hundreds of acres of natural forest featuring a diversity of flora and fauna and offering visitors interesting things to do.
 Arkansas's natural and cultural diversity evident here in the park's geology, history, plants and animals makes Crater of Diamonds State Park a unique Arkansas attraction.
 It is a one-of-a-kind experience in the world.
 You are invited to experience this unique attraction and enjoy the thrill of digging for diamonds in the rough.
 The park staff will identify your finds for you.
 And unlike other diamond-bearing sites, our park policy is "finders, keepers."
 Any diamonds, semi-precious stones, rocks, or minerals you unearth are yours to keep, regardless of their value.